 Worst of all is the utterly hopeless worldview the movie presents.
 Destroying the Creator-creature distinction that’s critical to Christian doctrine, AS ABOVE, SO BELOW explores the causation of belief and the “oneness” of everything.
 Along the way, viewers have to endure many horrifying images and a slew of vulgar and profane language.
 Ultimately, AS ABOVE, SO BELOW is an excessive, unacceptable movie with little to no redemptive value.

+AS ABOVE, SO BELOW is a thriller that starts off exciting, but gets lost and confused trying to be compelling.
+Following the current fad of telling a story as if it’s a documentary, the movie focuses on Scarlett, a young urban archeologist.
+Following her dead father’s footsteps, Scarlett’s trying to retrieve an ancient stone with incredible powers.
+A clue leads Scarlett to enlist the help of some friends and strangers to search the catacombs beneath Paris to find the ancient stone.
+Deep underground, the explorers start to become haunted by familiar nightmares and are trapped.
+The only way out is to go deeper.
 The premise of AS ABOVE, SO BELOW stems from a New Age, pagan worldview.
 The deeper the movie tries explaining its pagan mythology, the less interesting it actually becomes.
 Worst of all is the utterly hopeless worldview the movie presents.
 AS ABOVE, SO BELOW explores the causation of belief and the “oneness” of everything.
 Ultimately, the horrifying images and foul language in AS ABOVE, SO BELOW make it an excessive, unacceptable movie with little to no redemptive value.